 top of page

-When the new year is mentioned, family, tradition, and hope take on new meanings.
+Family, tradition, and hope take on new meanings when the new year is mentioned.
 We are leaving another challenging year behind, and we wish the new year a healthy and happy one adorned with success when wars and diseases are over.
 With the development of technology, the New Year celebrations have changed a lot.
-Fireworks displays continue to fascinate the audience and the lighting worldwide.
+Firework displays and lighting worldwide continue to fascinate audiences.
 But besides these, traditional festivals are not left behind and continue to serve people's hopes.
 Let's take a look at how people around the world celebrate the New Year.

 Colombia has some unique New Year's traditions.
 Such as taking a suitcase and running at midnight to fulfill your desire to travel more, burning herbs to eliminate bad energies, or wearing yellow panties for money and happiness.